FinalLabs/Hook/README.md

     return 0;
 }
 ```
-To detour a function is also simple, but to restore the jmp you have to store bytes first as addressed above
 ## Usage
+To detour a function is simple, but to restore the jmp you have to store bytes first as addressed above
 ```cpp
 Hook::detourFunction(address, detour_function, size, mode);
 ```